Follow your intuition. Now, I’m not an expert, but let’s just say I know what I like.

 I did try platforms such as eBlogger but found them to be very “set” in their theme styles, meaning you were limited in changing things around/

 When web 2.0 came, the introduction of Social Media, etc., I changed to owning my blog because I had more design options and wasn’t limited to what I could present on it – that was 2005.
 The investment was/ is worth it.

 Alright, so I owned my own blog, now what!
 Right?
-I KNOW this is a thought that pops into every bloggers mind, especially if you’re new at blogging.
+I KNOW this is a thought that pops into every bloggers mind, especially if you’re new to blogging.
 For me, I hated to write!

-Lucky for me though I had kept a journal of my life since the age of 16.
+Lucky for me though, I had kept a journal of my life since the age of 16.
 So writing wasn’t foreign to me.
 So I started writing about me *boring).
 Then I started writing about Social Media (boring and a waste of brain cells because EVERYONE was writing about it).

 Then I created a blog called the “Calm RN” writing about health and some inspiration – that one had potential.
 But like most bloggers starting out, I’d write a post then nothing for weeks.
 Sound familiar?

 I had a radio show blog, a childbirth education blog, and more.

 The thing is, when you start out with blogging, you go through a learning process.
 It’s like being in a candy store – eating different candies to find that sweet, perfect, Ah … yummy one.